greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

     SET pgml.venv='$GPHOME/ext/DataSciencePython3.9';
     ```

-Proceed to the next section to register the `pgml` module.
+Proceed to the next section to register the `postgresml` module.

 ## <a id="install_register"></a>Registering the Module

-The `pgml` module is installed when you install Greenplum Database.
-Before you can use any of the data types, functions, or operators defined in the module, you must register the `pgml` extension in each database in which you want to use the objects:
+The `postgresml` module is installed when you install Greenplum Database.
+Before you can use any of the data types, functions, or operators defined in the module, you must register the `postgresml` extension in each database in which you want to use the objects:

 ```
-CREATE EXTENSION pgml;
+CREATE EXTENSION postgresml;
 ```

 Refer to [Installing Additional Supplied Modules](../../install_guide/install_modules.html) for more information.

 ## <a id="UDF_summary"></a>User-Defined Functions

-The `pgml` extension currently supports just a subset of all of the user-defined functions provided by PostgresML.
+The `postgresml` extension currently supports just a subset of all of the user-defined functions provided by PostgresML.
 They are these three:

 - `pgml.load_dataset()`: Loads a dataset into tables in VMware Greenplum using the  `INSERT` SQL command.
 Read more about loading data [here](https://postgresml.org/docs/guides/transformers/fine_tuning#header-2).
 - `pgml.embed()` - Generates an embedding for the dataset.
 Read more about PostgresML embeddings [here](https://postgresml.org/docs/guides/transformers/embeddings).